In this page, we present a simple example of a streaming application in WindFlow. The example showcases a well-known streaming benchmark: WordCount.

-In this page, we show a simple example of streaming application in WindFlow.
-The example is a well-known streaming benchmark: WordCount.
-The Source operator is in charge of generating a stream of text lines.
-The second operator (Splitter) receives the text lines and splits them into words transmitted to the next operator (Counter).
-The Counter updates the count of each distinct received word, and sends a pair (word, count) to the Sink with the current value of the counter.
-While Splitter and Sink are stateless, the Counter is a stateful operator working on a keyby manner.
-The figure below shows a schematic view of the logical data-flow graph of the application.
+The Source operator generates a stream of text lines.
+The second operator, Splitter, receives these lines and splits them into individual words, which are then passed to the next operator, Counter.
+The Counter maintains and updates the count of each distinct word it receives, sending a (word, count) pair to the Sink with the current counter value.
+While the Splitter and Sink are stateless operators, the Counter is stateful and operates in a keyed (key-by) manner.
+The figure below shows a schematic view of the application’s logical data-flow graph.

 class Source_Functor